johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 Don't get me wrong, there have not been many positives to come out of our current situation, but if you have found yourself at home a lot more than usual, then you have been given an opportunity to start building positive habits that will far outlive our current situation.

 Habits are powerful things, and they tend to be associated with negative behaviours, but forming positive _keystone_ habits is a great way to become successful in many areas of life.
-Athletes, doctors, founders and CEO's have understood and harnessed the [cue, crave, response, reward habit loop](https://jamesclear.com/habit-triggers)
+Athletes, doctors, founders and CEO's have understood and harnessed the [cue, crave, response, reward habit loop](https://jamesclear.com/habit-triggers) which drives a lot of what we do.

-James Clear's
+{examples of modern keystone habits - get up early, }

 {cover choices - habit of netflix rather than learn}